project-feynman/v2/doc/never_abandon.md

 -------------------------------------------------------------------------

-And so, to everyone who helped me, to the TA who renamed my variables, and to my nameless friend who saved me:
+And so, to everyone who helped me, to the TA who renamed my variables, and to my nameless friend:
 I will make MIT truly a paradise.
 Just give me a little more time.